theandrew168/sbs-website/content/posts/2024-wrapped.md

 Professionally, I saw a lot of growth in 2024.
 At work, I took my first dive into technical leadership: leading teams of 2-3 developers through multi-month software projects.
-I learned techniques for breaking down large, abstracts features into bite-sized, actionable tasks (the [Mikado Method](https://mikadomethod.info/) and [Two Ways to Build a Pyramid](/posts/two-ways-to-build-a-pyramid/), for example).
+I learned techniques for breaking down large, abstract features into bite-sized, actionable tasks (the [Mikado Method](https://mikadomethod.info/) and [Two Ways to Build a Pyramid](/posts/two-ways-to-build-a-pyramid/), for example).
 One of the biggest and most important things I learned was this: if tickets are small, clear, and actionable, developers will be able to complete them at a quick, consistent pace.

 This will, in turn, lead to increased team morale since everyone feels like they are crushing it (because they are)!